SalmaAlzahrani/Salma_PhD_source_code/README.md

-This is a link to the source code of the tool, PAREnet, that I implemeted and presented in my PhD thesis.
+The repository contains the source code and tutorial data of the PAREnet tool that I implemeted and presented in my PhD thesis.

-Since the tool is integrated within the UEA sRNA Workbench, there are some missing dependencies in the code.

 To run PAREnet, please download the latest version of the sRNA Workbench: